The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 (Source)

-What is client feedback, anyway?
+What is patient feedback, anyway?

-The many faces of client feedback
+The many faces of patient feedback

-Client feedback isn't a one-size-fits-all kind of thing.
+patient feedback isn't a one-size-fits-all kind of thing.
 It can show up in different ways, each offering unique insights.

 Here are some of the most common types: